monoscope-tech/monoscope/README.md

 ## Useful links
 - There is now a page for manual data ingestion available at `/p/<project-id>/manual_ingest`.
 This link isn't added to the menu since it's for dev testing only.
+- https://lightstep.com/ and datadog and https://www.instana.com/ For their observability.
+We should learn from them.
+Lightstep has nice landing page

 ## Useful tools
 - install ormolu (brew install ormolu), for fmt